 After years of rumors of a reboot or re-imagining, it looks like it’s officially time to take the red pill again.
-After celebrating its 20th anniversary this year, The Matrix is going back online.
-According to Variety, Lana Wachowski, this time without her creative partner and sibling Lilly, will direct this new continuation of the the original trilogy.
-Wachowski will co-write the film with Aleksander Hemon and David Mitchell.
-Production is scheduled for sometime in 2020.
+After celebrating its 20th anniversary in 2019, The Matrix is going back online.
+Here is everything we know so far about the long-awaited return to the year 2199.

 Who Is Behind the Camera for Matrix 4?

-Who Is Returning from the Original Films, And Who Are the New Cast Members?
+Who Is Returning from the Original Films?
+Who Are the New Cast Members?

 What is Matrix 4 About?

 The announcement has no plot details at all.
-But it did call this movie Matrix 4, suggesting it is a straight up follow up to the third film.
+But the title, Matrix 4, suggests that it is a straight up follow up to the third film.
 The Wachowskis shot the two Matrix sequels back-to-back, and both hit theaters in 2003.
 Although they have their fans to be sure, the sequels never quite lived up to the promise of the groundbreaking original film from 1999 in the eyes of many.
 It will be interesting to see if this new chapter coming can bring back the awe and wonder we all felt two decades back, when we saw Keanu do the whole bullet time thing for the very first time.
-Also, considering where we left the characters, it’ll be fascinating to see just how Neo and company manage to come back.
+Given where we left the characters, it’ll be fascinating to see just how Neo and company manage to come back.